History of Toledo, Spain: Visigothic Toledo

-Toledo under Arab rule
+Toledo under Islamic rule

 Soon after the conquest, Musa and Tariq returned to Damascus.
 The Arab centre of administration was placed first in Seville, then moved to Cordoba.
 With most of the rest of the Iberian peninsula, Toledo was ruled from Cordoba by the governor of Al-Andalus, under the ultimate notional command of the Umayyad Caliph in Damascus.
 Arab conquerors had often replaced former capital cities with new ones to mark the change in political power, and they did so here: "Toledo suffered a period of profound decline throughout much of the earlier centuries of Arab dominance in the peninsula."
 The invaders were ethnically diverse, and available evidence suggests that in the area of Toledo, Berber settlement predominated over Arab.

-In 742 the Berbers in Al-Andalus rebelled against the Arab Omeyyad governors.
+In 742 the Berbers in Al-Andalus rebelled against the Arab Umayyad governors.
 They took control of the north and marched south, laying siege to Toledo.
 After a siege of one month the Berber troops were defeated outside Toledo by troops sent from Cordoba by the governor Abd al-Malik ibn Katan and commanded by the governor's son.
 However, while Ibn Katan's troops were engaged with the Berbers, his Arab allies betrayed and killed him and took over Cordoba.
-After the Arabs' first leader, Talama ibn Salama, died, Yusuf al-Fihri became ruler of Al-Andalus.
-The Omeyyad dynasty in Damascus collapsed and Yusuf ruled independently with the support of his Syrian Arab forces.
+After the Arabs' first leader, Thalaba ibn Salama, died, Yusuf al-Fihri became ruler of Al-Andalus.
+The Umayyad dynasty in Damascus collapsed and Yusuf ruled independently with the support of his Syrian Arab forces.
 The Qays Arab commander As-Sumayl was made governor of Toledo under Yusuf around 753.

 There is evidence that Toledo retained its importance as a literary and ecclesiastical center into the middle 700s, in the Chronicle of 754, the life of Saint Ildefonsus by Cixila, and ecclesiastical letters sent from Toledo.
 The eighth century bishop of Toledo, Cixila, wrote a life of Saint Ildefonsus of Toledo, probably before 737.
 This life of Ildefonsus emphasized two episodes in the life of the bishop of Toledo.
 In the first episode the covering of the tomb of Saint Leocadia levitated while Ildefonsus was saying mass, with king Reccesuinth present.
 In the second episode Mary appears to Ildefonsus and Reccesuinth.
 These episodes are said to have resulted from Ildefonsus' devotion to Saint Leocadia, patroness saint of Toledo.
 Collins suggests that Cixila's life of Ildefonsus helped maintain Ildefonsus' appeal and helped the church in Toledo to retain some of its authority among Christian churches in the Iberian peninsula.